Tomah nurse midwife excited for Uganda medical mission

 Last April, Kett spent about five weeks at the hospital delivering 20 babies and instructing nurses at the facility.

-“It’s something that I love to do.
-It’s a great opportunity to be able to go and give and share," she said.
+"It’s a great opportunity to be able to go and give and share," she said.

-Kett said a highlight of this trip will be a planned groundbreaking for a birthing unit at the hospital.
+Kett said a highlight will be a planned groundbreaking for a birthing unit.

 People are also reading…

-“It’s a big step to increase the size and the capabilities of the whole hospital because now they will have other rooms for other patients where they were doing birthing, so it’s a great opportunity," she said.
+“It’s a big step to increase the size and the capabilities of the whole hospital because now they will have other rooms for other patients where they were doing birthing," she said.

 Kett said the plans include two to three birthing rooms, laboring suites as well as a surgical suite and recovery area.